Kengo Kuma

 Noritsugu Oda

 Born in 1946 in Kochi Prefecture.
 Graduated from Osaka University of Arts.
 He has been a professor at the Faculty of Art and Design at Hokkaido Tokai University since 1994.
 After serving as the director of the Institute for Northern Living, he became a specially appointed professor, and then a professor emeritus at Tokai University in 2015.
 He also became Higashikawa’s Design Advisor in 2015.
 He has received 26 awards for his work in advertising, including the Danish Furniture Award in 1997, an appointment as the Honorary Director of the Danish Finn Juhl Association in 2012, and the first Hans Wegner Award in 2015.
 He was also awarded the first Hans Wegner Award in the same year.
 In addition, he also received the second Yasushi Inoue Memorial Culture Award Special Prize.
-He is the author of ” Hans J. Wegner s 100 Chairs,” “Danish Chairs,” ” A Complete Illustrated Collection of Fine Chairs,” “Finn Juhl: The World of Finn Juhl,” “200 Chairs,” and other works.
+He is the author of ” Hans J. Wegner ’s 100 Chairs,” “Danish Chairs,” ” A Complete Illustrated Collection of Fine Chairs,” “Finn Juhl: The World of Finn Juhl,” “200 Chairs,” and other works.

-Pre-registration is closed as of February 28th, 2023.
+Registration is closed as of December 30th, 2024.

 Thank you very much for your registration.